tamaramalysh5991/ForgettingCurveBot/README.md

-# Telegram Bot for Task Management
+# Interval Repetition Telegram Bot for Task Management

 This is a Telegram bot for managing tasks using the forgetting curve.
 It's written in Python and uses MongoDB for data storage.